 Specific therapeutic work in addition to full body sessions

-Most Thai Massage therapists have learned a full body routine, and that’s what they do over and over again on every client.
+Most Thai Massage therapists have learned a full body routine, and that’s what they do over and over again with every client.

 There are not many Thai Massage therapists who have the skills to do detailed therapeutic work on specific problem areas.